rootstrap/ios-base/README.md

   All dictionaries should have one entrance for each environment configuration where the actual value for the specific api key will be set.
   ![screen shot 2017-06-02 at 4 48 30 pm](https://cloud.githubusercontent.com/assets/16453725/26742399/e39db67a-47b3-11e7-9ce6-fd2c894748dd.png)

+2) Delete the ThirdPartyKeys.plist by just removing the reference from XCode.
+This way, you will keep the file locally(it is already in the .gitignore list) in the project directory.

 3) In order to consume the right key for the particular scheme configuration that you are using to build/archive your code you will need to add a run script as a pre-action for both cases.
 To do this follow the next steps:
     1. Go to Edit Scheme.
     2. Expand Build options.
     3. Select Pre-actions.